dcelisgarza/PortfolioOptimiser.jl/docs/src/examples/3_shorting_portfolios.md

 nothing #hide
 ````

-How short- or long-heavy we want to be is mediated by the `short_u` and `long_u` properties.
+How short- or long-heavy we want to be is mediated by the `short_u`, `long_u`, `short_budget` and `budget` properties.
 They set the upper bound for the absolute value of the sum of the short and long weights respectively.

+  - `budget`: the sum of all the weights will be equal to this value.
-  - `short_u`: the absolute value of the sum of the short weights will be less than this.
+  - `short_budget`: upper bound for the absolute value of the sum of the short weights.
-  - `long_u`: the sum of the long weights will be less than this.
+  - `long_u`: upper bound of each of the long weights.
+  - `short_u`: upper bound of the absolute value of each of the short weights.

 These values multiply the cash at our disposal when we allocate the portfolio.
 So when [`allocate!`](@ref) is called, the long investment will be `investment * long_u`.
 And if shorting is enabled, the short investment (the amount shorted) will be `short_u * investment`.